home-assistant/home-assistant.io/source/_docs/energy/water.markdown

 Home Assistant will need to know the amount of water that is being consumed to be able to track usage.
 Several [water metering (fluid flow rate sensor device)](https://en.wikipedia.org/wiki/Water_metering) hardware options are available to do this.
 Depending on your setup, the required hardware is provided by your public water utility company, or you may need to buy your own.

-Some hardware with water meters may also provide additional practical functions or sensors, such as example [valve](/integrations/valve)  entity (for controlling water shutoff valve) or temperature and pressure (to enable freeze alarms).
+Some hardware with water meters may also provide additional practical functions or sensors, such as [valve](/integrations/valve), for example, for controlling water shutoff, or temperature and pressure (to enable freeze alarms).

 We have the following integrations available for existing products that can provide information about water usage: